 Solent NHS Trust ‘best in class’ again for positive speaking up culture

 The score is based on questions from the NHS annual staff survey.
-Solent scored 86.1 per cent, with the national average for the class being 80.2 per cent.

 “Freedom to Speak Up is a key part of the NHS national People Plan.
-We have been working on the Solent Great Place to Work strategy for the last four years and are delighted to see that our focus on values, inclusion and engagement are very much mirrored in the national plan.
+We have been working on the Solent Great Place to Work strategy for the last five years and are delighted to see that our focus on values, inclusion and engagement are very much mirrored in the national plan.

 “We know that having this confidence is vital.
 It has a huge positive impact on the care that we provide to our patients and our ambitious vision of keeping more people healthy, safe and independent at, or close to, home.